-As a personal stylist, my work with women gets pretty intimate.
+As a personal fashion stylist, my work with women gets pretty intimate.
 And while there are certain themes that continually show up, the most prevailing issue is around body shaming.

 I’ve got clients who think their butts are too saggy, their stomachs are too big, and one women won’t show her elbows.
 As a response to this shame, they’ll dress in oversized, ill fitting clothes to hide their bodies.

 Me – I don’t like my arms and hands.
 It’s not unusual to see me wearing long sleeves in 95°.
 So yeah, I’m hiding too.

 Click play to watch the video where I share how to keep your body shame from getting in the way of your personal style so you always feel amazing in your clothes.

 And keep reading for more stylist advice!